 This is the miracle of our Faith.
 Two different worlds.
 Two worlds so far from each other, but at the same time united under the protection of God’s love.
 They daily confess and bear witness to the miracle of our living Faith.
 Here in Athos.
 Here in the Mission.

 Fr.
-Polycarpos of Saint Anna
+Polycarpos of Hagia Anna

 Tuléar – Madagascar